amunger3/UT-Data/Notes/Career/Career.md

 - Submit for review --> approve
 - Book a job search strategy session after this call

+## 5/14

+- Job search session
+- Even "entry level" searches on LinkedIn has "experience requirements"
+- Recruiters usually don't "turn off" the position for 25-30 days even if they have enough resumes
+- If there is no "deactivation date" all job postings are posted as "entry level"
+- a.
+Look to see if job is "originally posted" (better) or "reposted"
+- b.
+Look for number of applicants.
+Anything over 100 there is a low chance they will get back to you
+- Indeed --> free to post on (good for startups, mid level firms).
+LinkedIn you have to pay to post.
+- Just Google!: "Entry level data analyst jobs", etc.
+- The "Jobs" section can be used straight from Google search
+- 7-10 positions every week
+- Add to Prentus Job Board
+- Let him know when I get an interview call

 ## Meetings Workflow

 1. Career Services Orientation